 You want to incorporate these keywords into your CV headline to show that you are a great fit for the role.

-Aside from the requirements shown in the example above, you should also incorporate powerful keywords.
+Aside from the requirements shown in the example above, you should also incorporate powerful keywords or action verbs.
 When you have too many things to include, don’t forget to be brief and keep things simple.

 Powerful Verbs for CV headline: